predis/predis/README.md

 $response = $client->newcmd();
 ```

-hTere is also a method to allow sending raw commands without filtering their arguments or parsing
+There is also a method to allow sending raw commands without filtering their arguments or parsing
 responses.
 Users must provide the arguments list as an array, following the command signatures as
 defined by the [Redis documentation for commands](http://redis.io/commands):